Skip to main content

 Our History

-Established in January 1963 as the West Valley Joint Community College District, with the approval of voters residing within Campbell Union and Los Gatos-Saratoga Union High School districts and the Santa Clara Unified School District.
+The West Valley Joint Community College District was established in January 1963 after the approval of voters living within the boundaries of the Campbell Union High School District and Los Gatos-Saratoga Union High School District.

-• Every semester, over 20,000 students enroll in courses at the colleges.
+• Each semester, more than 20,000 students enroll in courses between the two colleges.

 • Thousands of others take online, off-campus, or non-credit courses and seminars offered through a variety of programs.